-If you’rein the majority of golfers who simply turn up to a golf course, hit a few practise putts and tee it up – change this now.
+If you’re in the majority of golfers who simply turn up to a golf course, hit a few practice putts and tee it up – change this now.
 Find out the best warm-up exercises to do before a round and make sure you are at the course in time to do them.
 At the very least it will most likely increase your flexibility leading to better swings and a longer lifespan playing decent golf.

 Get your mates organised and lock in a date for that golf trip away you’ve all been talking about.
 Don’t stand for anything less than a paid deposit or pre-booked flights.
 Hound them until you get total commitment and then prepare for it the same way Adam Scott prepares for majors.
 It’ll be one of the highlights of your summer.

 Most golfers can play a little quicker.
 Myself included.
-Even if you’re not officially a slow player, think about ways you can play the game quicker.
+Even if you’re not a slow player, think about ways to play the game quicker.
 One less practice swing, don’t mark your ball as often or get a quicker read.
 This will make for a more enjoyable summer for you and your playing partners.

-There are some great golf tournaments in Melbourne, Sydney and Gold Coast this summer featuring some of the world’s best golfers including Adam Scott, Jordan Spieth, Rickie Fowler, Jimmy Walker and Danny Willett.
-The Australian Open, The World Cup of Golf and Australian PGA Championship will be played in November and December.
+There are some great golf tournaments this summer featuring some of Australia’s best golfers including Minjee Lee, Hannah Green, Cameron Smith, Marc Leishman, Cameron Davis and Adam Scott.
+The Australian Open and Australian PGA Championship will be played in November and December.
 Go watch their game up close, check out their incredible shoulder turn and their sublime short game.
 Watch and learn.

 It doesn’t matter what golf course, just get yourself and your mates out playing 9-holes once or twice a month.
 Even if you’re game is bad you’ll remember why the game is so much fun and most clubs have reasonable rates for early morning or twilight rounds.